Applying with an international degree

 Please note: if you do not hand in the assignment, or if you do not show up at the selection interview, you cannot be selected for (and thus start with) the master’s specialisation PCPT.

 • 1 June (2026) for Non-EEA (VISA) nationalities: you need a residence permit for the Netherlands/visa when you wish to live and study here.
 Note that your current nationality is leading, even if you have a Dutch or European residence permit.
 You can check via the website of the Dutch government if you have an EEA nationality.
 When your nationality is not on the list, you have a non-EEA nationality.
-The visa/residence permit procedure only starts after accepting your Offer of Admission, be aware of those deadlines as well: When receiving your rank on 15 May, you must accept the Offer of Admission on the same day, in order to start arranging your visa in time, see: Visa deadlines (utwente.nl)
+The visa/residence permit procedure only starts after accepting your Offer of Admission, be aware of those deadlines as well: When receiving your rank on 15 May, you must accept your place on the same day, in order to start arranging your visa in time, see: Visa deadlines (utwente.nl)

 • 1 July (2026) if you have a nationality of one of the European Economic Area (EEA) or if you have Dutch nationality, in possession of an international (foreign) diploma.